Jonathan Simon

-Jonathan Simon is an American academic, the Lance Robbins Professor of Criminal Justice Law, and the former Associate Dean of the Jurisprudence and Social Policy Program at the UC Berkeley School of Law.
+Jonathan Simon (born 1958 or 1959) is an American academic, the Lance Robbins Professor of Criminal Justice Law, and the former Associate Dean of the Jurisprudence and Social Policy Program at the UC Berkeley School of Law.
 Simon’s scholarship concerns the role of crime and criminal justice in governing contemporary societies, risk and the law, and the history of the interdisciplinary study of law.
 His other interests include criminology; penology; sociology; insurance models of governing risk; governance; the origins and consequences of, and solutions to, the California prison "crisis"; parole; prisons; capital punishment; immigration detention; and the warehousing of incarcerated people.

 Early life and education

 Jonathan Simon is the son of sociologist William Simon.
 As a young boy growing up in Chicago, Simon was impacted by the politics of the 1960s, including anti-war protests and the assassination of Fred Hampton.
 Simon attended the University of Chicago Laboratory High School, graduating in 1977.
 He received a bachelor's degree in Social Science at University of California, Berkeley in 1981, going on to complete a J.D.
 (1987) and Ph.D. in Jurisprudence & Social Policy (1990) also at Berkeley.
 During his graduate studies, he clerked for Judge William Canby.

 Simon cites his academic interest in crime and punishment as stemming from his own experience being arrested for civil disobedience in 1981, and witnessing the demographics and treatment of the prisoners in jail in Alameda County, California.